Selleo/DevPath/content/web_development/Framework and language/react-native/basics.md

 - What dependencies you need to build and run RN app on iOS and Android
 - What is expo?
 Cons and pros using it?
 - What is the metro?
+- What is a PWA?
+That does ReactNative allow more than PWA?

 ### 📝 Katas